📌 Overview

 end

-This means the dogs table (assuming self.table_name = "dogs" here) would be a table in the separate Animals database.
+This means the dogs table (assuming self.table_name = "dogs" here) would be a table in the separate Animals database (my_animals_db).

-disable_joins for has_many :through relationships did end up covering a lot of the needed query changes to get tests passing again, as tables were split to multiple DBs.
+disable_joins for has_many :through relationships ended up covering a lot of the needed query changes to get tests passing again, however there were other issues encountered on the way.

 Post-split: Subquery Expressions

-Multiple tables exist in subquery expressions (aka “subqueries”), and these tables need to be in the same database for the statement to be vald.
+Multiple tables exist in subquery expressions (aka “subqueries”), and these tables need to be in the same database for the statement to be valid.

 When we found those, they needed to be restructured so that the DBs containing the table could be queried.